ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/forum/boards.md

 #### Enable board

-When set to **enable**, this forum board will be accessible to member groups with proper permissions
+When set to **enable**, this forum board will be accessible to member roles with proper permissions

 #### Name